Bodobolero/rssdeduper/README.md

           Sets the maximum number of iterations, default 0 means unlimited

           [default: 0]

+      --ma <MAXAGE>
+          Sets the maximum age of feeds in hours, 0 means unlimited, default 24

+          [default: 24]

+      --ch <CACHE_HISTORY>
+          Sets the cache history in hours used for checking duplicates, default 48, 0 means unlimited

+          [default: 48]

   -h, --help
           Print help (see a summary with '-h')